Zora Neale Hurston: Quotes and Life Lessons

 Her most influential work is Their Eyes Were Watching God (1937), though most all of her other works have been revived after having been virtually forgotten.

-In the course of her lifetime, Zora’s reputation began to decline.
-Though her books sold fairly well, and had many admirers, they had their equal share of detractors.
+In the course of her lifetime, Zora’s reputation declined.
+Her books sold modestly and had many admirers, yet they also had their equal share of detractors.
 Some Black writers objected to her use of dialect.
 Other contemporaries were troubled by her political conservatism.

 By the time she died in obscurity in 1960, she had been virtually forgotten.
 Fortunately, author Alice Walker played an instrumental role in reviving Hurston’s reputation.
 In 1973, she placed a marker at the spot where Zora was believed to be buried in an unmarked grave.
 The stone reads, “Zora Neale Hurston, A Genius of the South.”